SecretFan: Synthesizing Realistic Data without Breaking Privacy: Discussion

 \subsection{Threats to Validity}

-In our evaluation, we used four commonly used datasets, where one dataset is used for a classification task and three for regression tasks.
-In the future, we plan to further evaluate our approach on more datasets to generalize our findings.
-To evaluate the resemblance of the synthetic and original datasets, we have computed the Wasserstein Distance.
-While the Wasserstein Distance is commonly used to compute the distance for continuous variables, our dataset contains continuous as well as categorical features.
-In the future, one could also compute the Jensen-Shannon Divergence~\cite{lin2002divergence} to further assess the similarity between categorical features.
+In our evaluation, we used eight commonly used datasets, where five datasets are used for a classification tasks and three for regression tasks.
+To evaluate the resemblance of the synthetic and original datasets, we have computed the Wasserstein distance and the Jensen Shannon Divergence for the synthetic datasets with the best utility.
+However, we have not further tracked the evolution of the statistical similarity during the generation and retraining process.
+In the future, the information could be leveraged during the generation process.